 Treating the respiratory condition of the child depends on what your child is suffering from.
 Some of the common treatments are:

 In case your child cannot breathe properly, even while another treatment is going on, a doctor may recommend putting your child on breathing support.
-A breathing tube might be installed that connects directly to the tube producing surfactant in the child’s lungs.
+A tube with high-pressure air oxygen mixture attached to the nose reduces the child’s efforts to breathe or a breathing tube might be installed that connects directly to the child’s lungs and helps to breathe properly.
 This combined therapy helps combat respiratory distress in an accelerated manner and bring normalcy to the breathing of your child.

 A number of medicines might be utilized in order to help your child return to a normal breathing state.
 These range from nasal sprays, to using acetaminophen, medicines that reduce cough and cold in your child; penicillin, decongestants, zinc to allow the lungs to breathe properly; corticosteroids, receptor blockers, leukotriene, antihistamines to prevent allergic reactions from being triggered, and even ophthalmic medications.